-HOMEOWNERS 4 - CONTENTS BROAD FORM (HO 00 04)
+HOMEOWNERS 4 - CONTENTS BROAD FORM (HO 00 04) (aka Renters or Tenants Form)

 The Contents Broad Form (HO-4) is designed for an insured who rents or leases an apartment, single family residence or mobile home.
 This form is frequently called the "tenant's form."
 It provides coverage on a broad named peril basis (16 perils), similar to the HO-2.
 The big difference is the lack of Coverage A and Coverage B under this form as the insured does not own the dwelling or other structures.